SAP-samples/teched2022-IN280/exercises/ex1/ex11/readme.md

 In this exercise, you will learn how to register a Cloud Integration instance in Landscape Management Service (LMS.

-0. If not already done, please
+### Prerequisites

-    - Login to *SAP Cloud ALM* using the link [https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/).
+- Login to *SAP Cloud ALM* using the link [https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home).

 - Within the SAP Cloud ALM landing page navigate to section *Administration* and click on *Landscape Management* tile.

+## Exercise steps

+Run through the steps in the given order.

 1. Use the *Add* button in the upper right corner